pbrdmn/brd.mn/src/articles/mentors/index.md

 eleventyExcludeFromCollections: true
 ---

-> A journey from IC to management.
+> A presentation outlining my career change into management, for Web Directions Code Leaders 2022

 This talk was originally written for presention at [Web Directions Code Leaders](https://webdirections.org/leaders/) 2022.